redpanda-data/helm-charts/charts/redpanda/README.md

 - Configure the deployed Kubernetes components.

-To learn how to override the default values in the `values.yaml` file, see the [Helm documentation](helm).
+To learn how to override the default values in the `values.yaml` file, see the [Helm documentation][helm].

 All configuration options for the Redpanda Helm chart are documented in the [`values.yaml`][values] file.